gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.ApplyRewardPointsParam.md

 > `optional` **buyNow**: `boolean`

-- This is boolean to get buy_now cart
+- This is boolean to get buy_now cart.

 ***